ankitjaininfo/developers.squadcast.com/content/outgoing-webhooks/_index.md

 # Outgoing Webhooks

-Webhooks allow you to connect a platform that you manage (either an API that you create by yourself, or a third party service) to a stream of future events.

-Setting up a webhook on Squadcast enables you to receive information (referred to as events) from Squadcast as they happen.
-This can help you avoid continuously polling Squadcast’s REST APIs or manually checking the Squadcast web/mobile application for desired information.

-The rest of this document will explain how you can set up these webhooks, as well as list the events that can be sent to your webhook destinations.
+Outgoing webhooks in Squadcast allow you to receive real-time notifications about events as they happen, without polling the API or checking the web/mobile app manually.
+By configuring a webhook, Squadcast will send structured event data (as JSON) to your specified endpoint whenever selected triggers occur.

+This enables seamless integration with your internal tools, third-party services, or custom workflows, making it easier to act on incidents, automate escalations, or maintain audit trails.
+This document outlines how to configure outgoing webhooks in Squadcast, details the supported event types, and explains delivery behavior, filtering options, and logging features.

-Make sure you have the pre-requisite permissions to set up outgoing webhooks.
+Ensure that you have the necessary permissions before proceeding with webhook setup.

 ## Supported Events